amurshak/podbeanMCP/README.md

 - `podbean://auth`: Your authentication treasure chest
 - `podbean://podcast/{podcast_id}`: Episode collection for your podcast
 - `podbean://episode/{episode_id}`: All the juicy details about an episode
-- `podbean://upload/authorize`: Your upload permission slip
+- `podbean://upload/authorize`: Your upload permission slip (but not actual uploads)
 - `podbean://categories`: The podcast category encyclopedia
 - `podbean://public/oembed`: Embed-friendly data for any Podbean URL
 - `podbean://oauth/authorize`: Your OAuth permission gateway